vlang/v/vlib/term/README.md

 // moves the cursor to the left term.cursor_back()

-// show the cursor
+// shows the cursor
 term.show_cursor()

-// hide the cursor
+// hides the cursor
 term.hide_cursor